 Children identified as having special educational needs may be provided with intervention at Wave Two or more personalised support referred to as Wave Three.
 Wave Three support is provided by intervention teachers.
-In consultation with parents, and where a child's progress continues to be of concern, advice may be sought from outside agencies including the Educational Psychologist (EP), the Learning and Behaviour Advisory Team (LBAT), the Autism and Social Communication Team (ASCT), the Speech and Language Therapy Service (SALT), the School Nursing Service and the Occupational Therapy Service.
-The school may also provide referral to the Child Development Centre (CDC) or the Child and Adolescent Mental Health Service (CAMHS), depending on the nature of the child's needs.
-An Early Help Plan (please see 10. below) may be required prior to referral to the CDC or CAMHS where concerns are primarily related to the child's behaviour.
+In consultation with parents, and where a child's progress continues to be of concern, advice may be sought from outside agencies including the Educational Psychologist (EP), the Learning and Behaviour Advisory Teacher Team (LBAT), the Autism and Social Communication Team (ASCT), the Speech and Language Therapy Service, the School Nursing Service and the Occupational Therapy Service.
+The School Nursing Service may also provide referrals on to the Child Development Centre (CDC) or the Child and Adolescent Mental Health Service (CAMHS).